Client Advisor, Datacom

-“My research, by means of interviews and observations, investigates language teachers’ understanding of their knowledge, beliefs and perception related to teaching English pronunciation.
-It also explores how their cognition is reflected in the language teaching practices.
+“My research, by means of interviews and observations, investigated language teachers’ understanding of their knowledge, beliefs and perception related to teaching English pronunciation.
+It also explored how their cognition is reflected in the language teaching practices.

 “This topic was inspired by my education history, my job and my desire to improve the quality of teaching and learning English as a foreign or second language in Vietnam.
 Years ago, I myself was a learner of English, and had difficulties when it came to learning English pronunciation.
 Later on, when working as a teacher, I noticed my students suffering the same challenges.”

-Anh’s research is supervised by Dr Graeme Couper and Associate Professor Pat Strauss from the School of Language and Culture.
+Anh’s research was supervised by Dr Graeme Couper and Associate Professor Pat Strauss from the School of Language and Culture.

-“They’re not only big names in the field but they’re also supportive, kind and ‘academically lovely’.”
+“They’re not only big names in the field but they were also supportive, kind and ‘academically lovely’.”